 |Do you think you have to cross the soccer ball before you get to the end line?
 Do you think you have to always cross the soccer ball in the air?
 No, of course not.
 Why not go for the nearly unstoppable stock ball, which is when you cut the ball back to a player running into the box on the ground.
 The key though is to try to draw as many defenders towards you as you can, so when you cut the ball back the attacking player is wide open.

-This pass by Manchester United’s Evra to Ryan Giggs in the Community Shield match is an example of stock ball, as he cuts the ball back to Giggs for a first time shot.
+This pass by Manchester United’s Evra to Ryan Giggs in the Community Shield match is a pretty good example of stock ball, as he cuts the ball back to Giggs for a first time shot.
 The concept of the stock ball is to remove everyone else from the picture so to speak, so all the attacker has to do is pass the ball into the back of the net.
-While there’s a crowd in the box here, Evra has gotten to the endline and cut the ball back to Giggs to slot home.
+While there’s a crowd in the box here, Evra has gotten to the end line and cut the ball back to Giggs to slot home.

 As a team you can try to seek this kind of situation out.
 Get the ball wide to a midfielder, someone who can take the defender on and cut the ball back across the goal mouth.
 If you can cut the ball back across the goal, it makes it difficult for both the goalkeeper and the defense to keep their eyes on the ball and the player they’re marking.

 Try to make the keeper and the defenders have to close you down.
 When they do, release the ball to an open player in the middle or at the far post.

 Often, if the player trying to lay the ball back across the goal is marked well and it’s tough to beat the player on the dribble.
 So if they can’t get the ball across the goal mouth they can at least win a corner kick, since the ball will come off the defender and over the goal line if the ball gets blocked.
 Better yet, if they get tackled they might be able to win a penalty kick.